zencart/documentation/content/user/installing/enable_ssl.md

 - URL looks like: `https://www.YOURSITE.com`
 - requires purchase of an SSL certificate, at an annual fee ranging from $20 to $900 per year.
 You do NOT need the most expensive one for simple secure SSL use on your site; from a technical perspective, a low cost certificate is just as secure as the more expensive one.
 The certificate is usually installed by your hosting company.
 You can purchase one yourself or have your hosting company purchase it for you.
-- when you purchase the certificate, decide FIRST whether you want your SSL URL to include the `www.` prefix or not.
+- when you purchase the certificate, decide FIRST whether you want your SSL URL to include the `www` prefix or not.
 Ideally ask the certificate company to allow you to use BOTH.
 They can do that, usually at no extra charge.

 **IMPORTANT NOTE ABOUT SSL AND ZEN CART:**